vstinner/faulthandler/doc/index.rst

 * dump_traceback(file=sys.stderr, all_threads=False): dump traceback of the
   current thread, or of all threads if all_threads is True, into file
 * dump_traceback_later(timeout, repeat=False, file=sys.stderr,
-  exit=False): dump the traceback of all threads in timeout seconds, or each timeout seconds if repeat is True.
+  exit=False, header=None): dump the traceback of all threads in timeout seconds, or each timeout seconds if repeat is True.
 If the function is called twice, the new call replaces previous parameters.
+If 'header' is ``None`` the message ``Timeout (...)!`` is printed before traceback.
 Exit immediatly if exit is True.
 * cancel_dump_traceback_later(): cancel the previous call to dump_traceback_later()